dFarras/hexagonal-cqrs-demo/README.md

 This projects aims to demonstrate what hexagonal and CQRS architectures would look like in a project.

-The whole project is oversimplified in order to help understand those architecture and to help focus on what is actually important on those designs.
+The whole project is oversimplified in order to help understand those architectures and to help focus on what is actually important on those designs.
 It covers two use cases:

 1. Create a transfer